greenlaw110/todomvc-act/README.md

 }
 ```

-We don't need to declare all fields presented on front end, e.g. `title`, `order` and even `completed`.
+We don't need to declare all fields presented on front end, e.g. `title`, `order` and even `completed`
-The only reason we put `completed` here is because of
+which is declared in the source code because of [this issue](https://github.com/TodoBackend/todo-backend-js-spec/issues/6)
-[this issue](https://github.com/TodoBackend/todo-backend-js-spec/issues/6) in the test spec
+in the test spec

-Now the `url` which is not a data to be persist into our data store, instead it is a derived
+Note the `url` is not part of the data to be persist into our data store, instead it is a derived
 property that concatenate the `GET` action URL path and the entity's id.
 We relies on Morphia's
 `PostLoad` and `PostPersist` lifecycle callback method to init the property.

-### The service/controller inside an entity model?
+### The Service

 It is very unusual to get service class nested into the entity model class like what we did in this
 implementation: